-In the future, we intend to implement a better treatment of derivational morphology and an extension of existing named-entity recognizers and design of new one.
-Moreover, we should slightly adapt SxPipe in order to be compliant with the current ISO working draft on normalization of morphosyntactic annotation [2], based on XML representation of tokens, words (or word-forms) and lattices.
-Furthermore, we are about to make the whole system available under a free-software licence.
+Further work include an even better treatment of derivational morphology, extension of existing namedentity recognizers and design of new ones, and a few adaptations to be compliant to the current ISO working draft on normalization of morphosyntactic annotation (Clément and de La Clergerie, 2004), based on XML representation of tokens, words (or word-forms) and lattices.
+We also intend to make the whole system available under a freesoftware licence in the near future.